globalizejs/globalize/README.md

 ### Roadmap

-To avoid manual maintenance, we avoid duplicating information elsewhere.
-So, our Roadmap is actually the collection of all open issues and pull requests.
+To avoid manual maintenance we avoid duplicating information elsewhere, so our roadmap is actually the collection of all open issues and pull requests.
 Having said that, we believe it's important to facilitate that the community knows the
 following: